 I hope you enjoy this ranch Hasselback potato casserole recipe, darlings!

 Ranch Hasselback Potato Casserole

 - 2 cups heavy cream

 - 1 package (1 oz/28g) ranch dressing mix

-In a large mixing bowl, combine the cream half the cheddar, and garlic.
+- In a large mixing bowl, combine the cream, the ranch dressing mix, half the cheddar, and garlic.
 Set aside.
 If you are baking immediately, preheat your oven to 400 F.

 Be sure to look for potatoes that are approximately the same diameter in size.
 This will help you achieve the nicest look.
 You may also want a few extra potatoes on hand to be sure you have enough to fill your baking dish.